-(McIntosh noted that the right “tibia-fibula-pes” of the mounted skeleton was furnished from CM 94, He did not mention the right astragalus, but given that CM 94 included this element it seems reasonable to assume this was also used in the mount.)
+(McIntosh noted that the right “tibia-fibula-pes” of the mounted skeleton was furnished from CM 94, He did not explicitly mention the right astragalus, but given that CM 94 includes this element it seems reasonable to assume this was also used in the mount.
+The CM 94 astragalus cannot presently be located in the collection, providing additional evidence for its incorporation into the mount.)

 Hatcher (1901:4) noted that CM 94 “pertained to a somewhat smaller individual” than CM 84.
-Frustratingly, he gave few measurements of CM 94, and those he did give (e.g. of the ilium, p.
-46) mostly do not have corresponding measurements of CM 84.
-The exception is in the femora, which Hatcher (1901:47) reported as 1542 mm in length for CM 84 and 1470 mm for CM 94.
-On this basis, CM 94 is 95% as large as CM 94, and including elements from it in the skeletal mount based primarily on CM 84 is warranted.
+Frustratingly, he gave few measurements of CM 94, and those he did give (e.g., of the ilium, p.
+46) mostly do not correspond to measurements he provided for CM 84.
+The exception is the femora, which Hatcher (1901:47) reported as 1542 mm in length for CM 84 and 1470 mm for CM 94.
+On this basis, CM 94 is 95% as large as CM 84, and including elements from it in the skeletal mount based primarily on CM 84 is therefore warranted.
 (The CM 94 femur is proportionally less robust than that of CM 84, though, being only 78% as broad across the proximal end and 89% as broad across the distal end.)

 CM 662 had not been discovered at the time Hatcher wrote his 1901 monograph.
-It is described in Holland (1906) but with a strong focus on the skull, and no measurements were given — a distressingly common problem even in modern publications (Wedel 2009).
-No subsequent description has been published of this excellent specimen, neither while it was at the Carnegie Museum, nor during its time at the Cleveland Museum of Natural History, nor since its arrival at the Houston Museum of Natural History.
+It was described by Holland (1906) but with a strong focus on the skull, and no measurements were given — a distressingly common problem even in modern publications on non-avian dinosaurs (Wedel 2009).
+No subsequent description has been published of this excellent specimen, neither while it was at the Carnegie Museum, nor during its time at the Cleveland Museum of Natural History, nor since its arrival at the Houston Museum of Natural Science.
 McIntosh (1981:20) mentioned it being “the smaller individual” compared with CM 84, but did not quantify this.
-However, McIntosh (2005a:68) gives the femur length of CM 662 as 1448 mm.
-As a cross-check, he also (p61) gives the humerus length as 910 mm (left) and 936 mm (right), and on the previous page gives the humerus:femur ratio as 0.64, implying femur lengths of 1422 mm (left) and 1463 mm (right) — and the given femur length falls close to the middle of this range.
-Given 1542 mm femur length of CM 84, CM 662 is 94% as large: very similar in size to CM 94, and close enough to CM 84 that inclusion of casts in the mount is justified.
+However, McIntosh (2005a:68) gave the femur length of CM 662 as 1448 mm.
+As a cross-check, he also (p.
+61) gave the humerus length as 910 mm (left) and 936 mm (right), and on the previous page gave the humerus:femur ratio as 0.64, implying femur lengths of 1422 mm (left) and 1463 mm (right) — and the given femur length falls close to the middle of this range.
+Given the 1542 mm femur length of CM 84, CM 662 is therefore 94% as large: very similar in size to CM 94, and sufficiently close to CM 84 that inclusion of its casts in the mount is justified, as least as regards size.

-Holland (1906:254) gave a more precise account of the source of the caudal vertebrae in the London cast: Ca1–12 were from CM 84, Ca13–31 and 33–36 were from CM 94, and Ca32 and Ca37–73 inclusive were from CM 307.
-Curtice (1996:73) believed that the CM 307 caudals were mounted in a position about six places further back than they should have been.
-(The CM 307 caudals were catalogued by McIntosh (1981:21) as Diplodocus sp., not necessarily D. carnegii, and in fact they may not belong to the genus Diplodocus at all.
+Holland (1906:254) gave a more precise account of the source of the caudal vertebrae in the London cast: Ca1–12 were from CM 84, Ca13–31 and Ca33–36 were from CM 94, and Ca32 and Ca37–73 inclusive were from CM 307.
+Curtice (1996:73) believed that the CM 307 caudals were mounted about six vertebral positions further posteriorly than they should have been.
+(The CM 307 caudals were identified by McIntosh (1981:21) as Diplodocus sp., not necessarily D. carnegii, and in fact they may not belong to the genus Diplodocus at all.
 Tschopp et al. (2019:19–21) referred them to Diplodocinae indet.)
 See below for more details on the caudal vertebrae in the Carnegie mount.